-In 2010, we received 510(k) clearance from the FDA to market our ClearPoint system in the U.S. for general neurosurgical procedures; in February 2011 and May 2018, we also obtained CE marketing approval for our ClearPoint system and SmartFlow cannula, respectively; and in June 2020 we obtained CE marking approval for version 2.0 of our ClearPoint software and our Inflexion head fixation frame.
-Future revenues from sales of our ClearPoint platform products and services are difficult to predict and may not be sufficient to offset our continuing research and development expenses and our increasing selling, general and administrative expenses.
+In 2010, we received 510(k) clearance from the FDA to market our ClearPoint system in the U.S. for general neurosurgical procedures; in February 2011 and May 2018, we also obtained CE marking for our ClearPoint system and SmartFlow cannula, respectively; and in June 2020 we obtained CE marking for version 2.0 of our ClearPoint software and our Inflexion head fixation frame.
+In January 2021, we received 510(k) clearance for the SmartFrame Array Neuro Navigation System.
+In September 2022, the ClearPoint Prism Neuro Laser Therapy System, for which we have exclusive global right to commercialize, received 510(k) clearance through our Swedish partner, CLS.
+The Prism laser represents the first therapy product we will commercialize.
+Future revenue from sales of our ClearPoint platform products and services is difficult to predict and may not be sufficient to offset our continuing research and development expenses and our increasing selling, general and administrative expenses.

-Generating recurring revenues from the sale of products is an important part of our business model for our ClearPoint system.
-We anticipate that, over time, recurring revenues will constitute an increasing percentage of our total revenues as we leverage installations of our ClearPoint system to generate recurring sales of our functional neurosurgical products.
-Our product revenues were approximately \$8.8 million and \$9.8 million for the years ended December 31, 2020 and 2019, respectively, and were almost entirely related to our ClearPoint system.
+Generating recurring revenue from the sale of products is an important part of our business model for our ClearPoint system.
+Our product revenue was approximately \$12.8 million and \$11.9 million for the years ended December 31, 2022 and 2021, respectively, and was almost entirely related to our ClearPoint system.
+Our service revenue was approximately \$7.8 million and \$4.4 million for the years ended December 31, 2022 and 2021, respectively, of which 70% and 78%, respectively, related to the biologics and drug delivery service line.